GabeStah/Airbrake.io/Copy/Language Page Rewrites/PHP/text.md

 }
 ```

-_Note: The Laravel + `Airbrake-PHP` integration package is community-created and is not officially supported by `Airbrake.io`.
+_Note: The Laravel + `Airbrake-PHP` integration package is community-created and is not officially supported by `Airbrake`.
 Please see the [documentation](https://github.com/TheoKouzelis/laravel-airbrake) for more details._

 ### Integrating with Symfony